TacticalMetaphysics/Lisien/README.md

 which is a plain Python function that I've chosen to store in the engine because that makes it easier for the rules to get at.
 Functions decorated with ``@engine.function`` become accessible as attributes of ``engine.function``.
-Every LiSE entity has an attribute ``engine`` that you can use to get at that function store and lots of other utilities.
+Every Lisien entity has an attribute ``engine`` that you can use to get at that function store and lots of other utilities.